HuzeyfeAyaz/Exploring-Sequence-Models/README.md

 # Advanced RNN with Sequential Models

-Following topics were covered in this repository:
+The following topics are covered in this repository:

 * Embedding Layers
 * Using pre-trained GloVe word embeddings